tianhaoz95/peanut_launcher/docs/APIs/Launchers.md

 ### BlockingLauncher

-`BlockingLauncher` is derived from `BaseLauncher`, and it is for the model where you will execute a synchronize launching procedure and then constantly checking if it has finished.
+`BlockingLauncher` is derived from `BaseLauncher`, and implements `launch()` method by calling `launch_process()` and then call `launch_finished()` constantly to determine if launching is done.
+It implements the model where you will execute a synchronize launching procedure and then constantly checking if it has finished.
 To use this class, you will need to implement `launch_finished(self)` method which will return `True` if launching is finished, `False` if not, and `launch_process(self)` which will execute the launching process.

 #### Example